portellam/Obsidian-workflow-docs/docs/getting-started/installation.md

 3. Rename the folder to your desired vault name.

-4. You may safely remove the `README.md` file, the `LICENCE` file and the `.github` folder.
+4. You may safely remove the `README.md` file, the `LICENSE` file and the `.github` folder.
 These are not necessary for end users.

 5. Open Obsidian and select that folder as a vault.